CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 ## Deploying Sonatype Nexus Registry as Virtual Machine

-## Deploying Sonatype Nexus Registry as a Container
+## Deploying Sonatype Nexus Registry as a Container on Kubernetes

 ## Configuring Nexus Registry as Private Docker Registry